jeffpk62/tone-analyzer/index.md

 ## Language support
 {: #languages}

-The `/v3/tone` method can analyze content in English (`en`) and French (`fr`); the `/v3/tone_chat` method supports only English.
+The `/v3/tone` and `/v3/tone_chat` methods can analyze content in English (`en`) and French (`fr`).
 Both methods can respond with localized content in a variety of languages.
 For more information, see [Using the general purpose endpoint](/docs/services/tone-analyzer/using-tone.html) and [Using the customer engagement endpoint](/docs/services/tone-analyzer/using-tone-chat.html).